SingaBalajiC/Cognizant-Internship/README.md

-# Cognizant-Internship
+# Cognizant-Internshipls -
-Uploading all the projects that I built as an intern at Cognizant Author - C Singa Balaji
+Uploading all the projects that I built as an intern at Cognizant Author - C Singa Balaji (GenC-Next Intern)